 But I’m jumping ahead too quickly.
-Let’s get back to the world before creation of those magical leavening agents named baking soda and baking powder—the world before sugar cookies.
+Let’s get back to the world before the creation of those magical leavening agents named baking soda and baking powder—the world before sugar cookies.

 There Were Jumbals

 What are jumbals?
 Reference to “jumbals” can be found in English cookbooks.
 They were baked goods, thick and unleavened, and I’m pretty sure they were hard as rocks.
-On a positive note, they could be stored, without fear of spoiling, for a year or more.
+On a positive note, they could be stored without fear of spoiling for a year or more.
 Perfect for a nibble on long journeys.
 They were also typically formed into twisted knot shapes, probably so that they could be more easily broken and shared.

 The flavors and varieties of jumbals were almost endless—some contained dried fruits and nuts, others were flavored with brandies, rosewater, or (sometimes bold) spices.
 But it was the New York Dutch who introduced a new and innovative ingredient.
 They used an alkaline substance, pearlash, to invigorate their baked goods and create the crisp yet chewy texture that we associate with the cookies we know and love today.